tarantool/doc/doc/book/replication/index.rst

 been shipped to the replica.
 Messages appear on Terminal #2 showing that replication is starting.
-Also on Terminal#2 the _cluster UUID values are displayed, and one of them is the same as the _cluster UUID value that was displayed on Terminal #1, because both servers are in the same cluster.
+Also on Terminal#2 the _cluster UUID values are displayed, and one of them is the same as the _cluster UUID value that was displayed on Terminal #1, because both instances are in the same replica set.

 .. container:: b-block-wrapper_doc